ewanjonesunc/ENGL105-Unit3/README.md

 ## Visualization

-Part of the subset, distribution of earthquakes in the southern hemisphere by magnitude, can be visualized via the following map:
+Part of the subset, distribution of earthquakes in the southern hemisphere by magnitude, can be visualized like so:

 ![Earthquakes in the Southern Hemisphere by Magnitude](/Data/SouthernEarthquakesVisualization.png)

-The lines of especially dark red illustrate what is sometimes informally called the "ring of fire" or the dividing lines of Earth's tectonic plates.
-They roughly line up with the following map:
+The especially dark red circles create lines, illustrating what is sometimes informally called the "ring of fire" or the dividing lines of Earth's tectonic plates.
+They roughly line up with the following map, as the most intense earthquakes most commonly happen at these junctures.

 ![Tectonic Plates Map](/Data/TectonicPlatesMap.png)